 Chelsea boots have quickly become a must-have in the leisure wardrobe of any discerning gent.
-Whether for a wintery weekend of a casual dinner, they’re the ultimate shoe when it comes to style and versatility.
+Whether for a wintery weekend or a casual dinner, they’re the ultimate shoe when it comes to style and versatility.
 And with an illustrious ancestry extending back to the British monarchy, it’s no surprise that they’re so well-loved today.

 Originally invented as riding boots, the style was later popularised by the Beatles and became a mainstay of the British mod movement in the 1960s.
 Since then, the boot’s appeal has broadened even further with a huge variety of both fabrications and price points.
 Here, we explain how to wear Chelsea boots as well as how to select the perfect pair that’ll take you from a weekend getaway to a night on the town and back again.